top of page

 Kirico Tanikawa primarily known for hyperreal oil paintings of discarded objects that imply a reverence for the everyday.
 These large canvas' contain an eerie stillness of surplus production that defines global capitalism

-The artist was included in Leaving Language for The Folkestone Triennial.
+The artist was included in Leaving Language for The Folkestone Triennial Collateral.

 Kirico Tanikawa lives and works in Tokyo.